ansys/pyaedt/README.rst

 behavior or license of the original software.
 The use of the interactive control of PyAEDT requires a legally licensed local copy of AEDT.
-For more information about AEDT, visit the `AEDT page <https://www.ansys.com/products/electronics>`_ on the Ansys website.
+For more information about AEDT, see the `Ansys Electronics <https://www.ansys.com/products/electronics>`_ page on the Ansys website.